Supersonic-Sites/FinelyTunedTechnologies/content/services.md

     desc_select: true
     desc: There are a lot of smart home products out there, but the problem is they haven't worked well with one another.
-We only work with the best quality products that are dependable, reliable and that will be good for the long haul without having to retrofit your home in any way.
+We only work with the best quality products that are dependable, reliable, and will be good for the long haul without having to retrofit your home in any way.
 With only a few hours of work, your environment can be transformed with smart automation.
   - type: divider
     bg_color: white
   - type: cards_fourth_img